We helped ESPN build a bold new site exploring the intersection of race, culture, and sports. It’s been a long time coming.

 Nearly two years ago, ESPN reached out to Upstatement about an as-yet-unnamed site that would explore the intersection of race, sports, and culture.
 It was the perfect project — a dream client, a mission we believed in, and an opportunity to build a new product from the ground up.

-We’re proud to say the site — now known as The Undefeated — launched last week.
+We’re proud to say the site — now known as The Undefeated — has officially launched.
 It’s everything we hoped and more.
 The site is smart and funny, with a unique voice shaped by an all-star cast of writers and editors.
 It has already published thought-provoking pieces examining one of the most infamous lynchings in American history and thanking Maya Angelou, who inspired the site’s name.
 It has also positioned itself as a go-to spot for intelligent conversation through the 99 Words feature.

 Quite a lot for one week.